Skip to Main Navigation

 • Colombia demonstrates that governments can address gender disparities through procurement.

-• Nearly 14% of all public works awards in the capital city of Bogotá will go to women led businesses.
+• By mid-2023, it is envisaged that almost 14% of all public works awards in the capital city of Bogotá will go to women-led businesses.

 In line with these new requirements the Colombian government requested the World Bank to include a gender criteria in project contracts to promote the participation of women in civil works which offered equal pay for men and women.
 The contract requirements were written to include compliance indicators for hiring females and penalties, including fines, if the goals were not met.
 All contractors met these stipulations.

-The contract requirements were written to include compliance indicators for hiring females and penalties, including fines, if the goals were not met.
+The contract requirements included compliance indicators for hiring females and penalties, including fines, if the goals were not met.
 The numbers tell the story.
 On the construction sites—the most demanding workplace of large building projects—women initially made up only 4 percent to 6 percent of workers.
-Soon, their presence nearly tripled to reach 15 percent of the workforce.
+Soon, participation almost tripled to reach 15 percent of the workforce.
 Officials drafted a labor code with a gender perspective and designed an awareness campaign to prevent sexual abuse and harassment.
 These are now referenced to be replicated in other projects.
-Women who were hired have nothing but praise for this innovation in a traditionally male-dominated field.2

 Colombia plans to build on these accomplishments, and local governments have picked up on the successes.
-From June 2023, nearly 14% of all public works awards in the capital city of Bogotá, a sector with traditionally low participation of women, will have to go to women led businesses.
-Bogotá will also continue a project that promotes SMEs led by women in the city’s public contracts.3
+From June 2023, nearly 14% of all public works awards in the capital city of Bogotá, a sector with traditionally low participation of women, must go to women led businesses.
+Bogotá will also continue a project that promotes SMEs led by women in the city’s public contracts.

 Blogs